 Potential to lose Prime: If the slurry mixture is too thick or viscous, it may not easily feed into the pump which can cause the pump to lose prime.
-Thus, the mixture needs to be fluid enough to constantly feed the pump to prevent this from happening.
+Thus, the mixture needs maintain adequate fluidity to constantly feed the pump and prevent this from happening.

 Corrosion: Prolonged exposure to a liquid of any sort will lead to corrosion.
 Submersible pumps are often used to handle liquids that are corrosive and abrasive.
 Seals are especially prone to corrosion, which leads to leaks and damage to the motor.
 To counteract corrosion these pumps need to be made of corrosion-resistant material, which can make them more expensive than other types of pumps of the same capacity.

 Wherever possible, flooded suction pumps should be inspected as often as possible.
 In this way, any necessary repairs can then be carried out to prolong the life of the pump.

 Flooded suction pump applications can be found in most industries.
 Anytime there is a need to locate a pump in a manner that the fluid to be pumped is positioned above the pump, and the pump is not located within the pumping fluid (submersible application), this would be considered a flooded suction application.
 EDDY pumps are ideal for flooded suction applications for pumping slurry, high solids, extremely viscous material, high abrasives (sand & gravel), and material filled with solids.
 For Access to the Complete EDDY Product Line Go to: https://eddypump.com/products/ Or Call Us!

 With flooded suction pumps, the fluid to be pumped is positioned above the pump.
 With the pump positioned below, gravity can feed the fluid into the suction of the pump and keep the pump primed.